Requesting Reasonable Accommodations

 If you have any questions about the registration process, please contact the DSS office at (509) 359-6871 or email@example.com to speak with a front desk staff or to schedule an intake appointment.

-The DSS Accommodation Specialist verifies the disability and determines how functional limitations affect academic work.
+During the intake meeting, the DSS Accommodation Specialist determines how the disability impacts the academic work of the student.
 This is accomplished through discussion with the student and review of documentation.
-Students with insufficient documentation may be referred to physicians, psychologists or other qualified diagnosticians for complete assessment before modifications are granted.
+Students with insufficient documentation may be referred to physicians, psychologists or other qualified diagnosticians for complete assessment before accommodations are granted.

-After the disability and its functional limitations are verified, DSS provides information about the various reasonable modifications which address the student's functional limitations.
+After the disability and its functional limitations are verified, DSS provides information about the various reasonable accommodations which address the student's functional limitations.

-The student then chooses the reasonable accommodations that best apply in a given course or semester.
-Frequently, students arrange follow-up meetings with the Accommodation Specialist.
-The office is available to assist with ongoing problem solving.
+The student then chooses the reasonable accommodations that best apply to them.
+Frequently, students arrange follow-up meetings with the Accommodation Specialist to assist with ongoing problem solving.